AdobeDocs/campaign.en/help/v8/reporting/cube-tables.md

 To create a table and explore the data in a cube, follow the steps below:

 1. Create a new report with a single page and insert a pivot table into it.
-For more on this, refer to [this page](../../reporting/using/creating-a-table.md#creating-a-breakdown-or-pivot-table).

    ![](assets/cube-insert-in-report.png)